-NJ TRANSIT maintains this program area to determine the suitability and feasibility of transit in local and regional corridors.
+NJ TRANSIT maintains this program area to determine the suitability and feasibility of different transit applications in local and regional corridors.
 It provides for development and analysis of preliminary implementation concepts for transit capital improvements, transit alternatives, operating schemes, and assessment of conceptual level environmental impacts.
-Work will be undertaken in select corridors to work with communities where opportunities exist to leverage existing public transit services in support of redevelopment projects or more development because of the existence of underutilized, poorly functioning or vacant parcels of land.
+Efforts will be undertaken in select corridors, working with communities where opportunities exist to leverage existing public transit services in support of redevelopment or other mobility goals.
 Assessments consider a wide range of issues including land use, demographics, existing travel patterns, local planning and zoning, transit modes and environmental impacts.
-At times within this program, NJ TRANSIT has teamed with MPOs, counties and other agencies in joint planning efforts.
+At times within this program, NJT has teamed with MPOs, counties and other agencies in joint planning efforts.